-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Immediatek, Inc. as of December 31, 2010 and 2009, and the results of its operations and cash flows for the years then ended, in conformity with accounting principles generally accepted in the United States.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Immediatek, Inc. as of December 31, 2011 and 2010, and the results of its operations and cash flows for each of the years then ended, in conformity with accounting principles generally accepted in the United States.